 Guidance: System administrators, personnel at helpdesks and other Registration Authorities must be proofed at this Identity Assurance Profile or higher.
-The recommendation is to be proofed at SWAMID Identity Assurance Level 3 Profile or higher.

 5.3 Credential Renewal and Re-issuing

 The purpose of this subsection is to ensure that Subjects can change their credential and get new credentials when lost or expired.